RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Methodology

 \subsubsection{Prediction Agent}

 Finally, the Prediction Agent performs the user-defined task by considering the reports from the various agents, including the MU and KG teams, as follows:

 By integrating this evidence, the Prediction Agent can perform a comprehensive analysis of the query molecule.
 Importantly, the output of the Prediction Agent can be flexibly adjusted based on the specific task requirements.
-For instance, it can be a descriptive caption, a simple yes/no response for binary classification, or a more complex answer listing the top-k targets associated with the query molecule.
+For instance, it can be a descriptive caption, a simple yes/no response for binary classification, or an open-ended answer.
 Such behavior leverages the zero-shot capabilities of LLMs~\cite{kojima2022large} and does not require additional fine-tuning.
 Therefore, a key advantage of \proposed is its flexibility, which enhances scientist-AI interactions.